lazerwalker/storyboard/docs/Language.md

   text: Please go either left or right
 ```

-If `choice` is set to something that isn't `"left"` or `"right"`, those two passages will be presented, but the graph will never have moved away from `forkInTheRoad`.
+If `choice` is set to something that isn't `"left"` or `"right"`, those two passages will be presented, but the current graph node will still be (and will never have changed from) `forkInTheRoad`.

 You can think of that as a bag node whose predicate is both the given predicate and one saying that it should only ever trigger if the current graph node is the one it's declared within.

 Inline bag nodes might seem a bit confusing at first, but they're a super useful tool, particularly for dead-end cases like this where you don't want handling error states to complicate your happy-path flow.
 They're a great example of how expressive having both graph-based and trigger-based systems coexisting can be.

+For some practical examples of inline bag nodes, check out the [switchboard](https://github.com/lazerwalker/storyboard-lang/blob/master/examples/switchboard.story) sample script.

 ### Global Game State